Are you realizing that SOMETHING JUST NEEDS TO CHANGE… but you’re struggling to set just one or two goals to work on with your family?

 Now, LET’S LOOK A LITTLE DEEPER into those general steps to try if you are worried about your child’s social skills or emotions.

-Just one thing: Consider your child’s interests carefully.
+Take one step: Consider your child’s interests carefully.
 Then, think about your child’s peers to identify one peer with a common interest.

 Collaborate with your child on this, if possible.
 Is there at least one peer who shares a common interest with your child?
 If so, think about some potential settings where they may be able to get together 1:1 to enjoy that interest.
 In the age of social distancing, this may be tricky to set up; however you can start now by doing the homework to find that potential friend with a common interest.
 You can coach your child by saying, “You really like cars.
 If you met another friend who likes cars, what could you ask them?”
 In this way, you are establishing the foundation for a social conversation and the establishing of common interests with peers.

-Just one thing: Listen to your child.
+Take one step: Listen to your child.
 Don’t dismiss or correct what he or she is saying.
 Help them feel heard by echoing the sentiment and asking what else.
 After your child has shared everything you think he or she has to say, try to get across the sentiment that “things can get better” and “I’m here and things can get better.”

 Remember that anxiety or depression in a child can manifest as irritability and grouchiness so your child may not be obviously sad or anxious.
 Look for changes: poorer hygiene, more time at home, quieter, interested in being alone in the bedroom, weight loss or gain.
 Your child needs to see you as an ally and sounding board and then you can provide the best support.

 Contact us today to learn more!
-And remember, take a deep breath, and try just one thing!
+And remember, take a deep breath, and take one step!